About Us Teachers

 Ken Saunders

-Ken retired early from a career in Europe and the USA spanning laundry detergent formulation, consumer packaged goods marketing, biotech marketing, and customer strategy consulting and is now a lifeguard, ski instructor and dance instructor.
+Ken retired early from a career in Europe and the USA spanning laundry detergent formulation, consumer packaged goods marketing, biotech marketing, and customer strategy consulting and is now a ski instructor and dance instructor.

 He started dancing in San Francisco in 2010 and joined the NJ branch of the RSCDS in 2012.
 He began formal teacher training in 2014; in 2015 he received his Part 1 teaching certification from the RSCDS and also attended the RSCDS sponsored Basic Teaching Skills Course focused on introducing new dancers to SCD.
-Following three years of mentored teaching Ken undertook additional training in 2018 and in 2019, received part II or “full” teaching certification.

 Back to top